iorulezz/univ3-accounting-report/README.md

   uint128 tokensOwed1;
 }
 ```
-[[link to code]](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/libraries/Position.sol#L13) Therefore, the position is defined by the owner and the lower and upper ticks, and it stores information on the amount of liquidity, the fee growth and the tokens owned (the latter parts to be discussed in the section).
+[[link to code]](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/libraries/Position.sol#L13) Therefore, the position is defined by the owner and the lower and upper ticks, and it stores information on the amount of liquidity, the fee growth and the tokens owned (the latter parts to be discussed in the next section).

 The amount of liquidity in position can be affected in two ways, by depositing more liquidity with [`mint()`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L457) or by withdrawing liquidity with [`burn()`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L517).
-Both of these methods will call [`_modifyPosition`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L306).
+Both of these methods will call [`_modifyPosition()`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L306).
 The latter will first call `_updatePosition()`, which will update the liquidity of the position itself (more details on this in the next section where we talk about fees), and then also update `liquidity` [here](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#LL361C17-L361C27).

 ## Fee Mechanism
 - Explanation of how fees are calculated and distributed in Uniswap V3.
 - Description of the fee growth mechanism.
 - Explanation of how fees are tracked and accumulated.
 - Link to the relevant code in the Uniswap V3 repository.

-The fees are collected from users of the protocol who perform swaps (the concept of a flash swap is also defined and generates fees but let's deem it out of scope for this document).
-The method for swapping tokens looks like:
+The fees are collected from users of the protocol who perform swaps (the concept of a flash swap is also defined and generates fees but for simplicity we will focus on only swaps for this document).
+Tokens are swapped with the following method:
 ```solidity
 /// @notice Swap token0 for token1, or token1 for token0
 function swap(